Mosesochacha/phase-3-active-record-associations-tvland-lab/README.md

 ## Instructions

-**Note**: This lab is test-driven, but in order for the tests to run correctly, you need to complete **all** of the migration files before running `learn test`.
+This lab is test-driven, so run `learn test` to see what you need to work on.
-The first three migration files have been done already.
+Start by completing the migrations.
+The first three migration files are complete.
 You only need to work on the `004`, `005` and `006` migrations.

-Once you've completed the migrations and have the first set of tests passing, work on building out methods in the classes.
+Then, work on building out methods in the classes.
 Make sure to use the Active Record association macros like `has_many` and `belongs_to`.
 Remember, using these macros creates **instance methods** on your classes, so to pass some of the tests, the macros will be enough!
 You'll also have to write out some custom methods as well.

 ### Migrations